planetarium/libplanet/CONTRIBUTING.md

 provide.
-*You can't build them using `dotnet build` command or `dotnet msbuild`,* because the Unity runtime is not based on .NET Core but Mono, which is compatible to .NET Framework 4.6.
+*You can't build them using `dotnet build` command or `dotnet msbuild`,* because the Unity runtime is not based on .NET Core but Mono, which is compatible with .NET Framework 4.6.
 Please be sure that Mono's *bin* directory is prior to .NET Core's one (or it's okay too if .NET Core is not installed at all).
 Mono or .NET Framework's `msbuild` could try to use .NET Core's version of several